FedericoPozzoli/bahamas/paper/paper.md

 # Summary

-Laser Interferometer Spce Antenna (LISA) is a forthocoming space-based mission to detect gravitational waves of different astrophysical and cosmological nature in the milli-hertz band.
+Laser Interferometer Spce Antenna (LISA) is a forthocoming space-based mission to detect gravitational waves (GW) of different astrophysical and cosmological nature in the milli-hertz band.
+LISA is expected to observe simulatenously in its band more than thousands of GW sources, while at the same time the unresolved population of binaries will overlap inchorently forming stochastic signals of different nature.
+*The global fit* [@katz:2025] try to fit all of the resolvable and unresolvable sources all together.
+This consist in an extreme challange due to different reasons.

 # Statement of need